susmita-k/django-dtex/README.md

 •  Date range
 •  Type of activity
 •  Risk level
-- Warning indicators for high-risk actions - not working
+- Warning indicators for high-risk actions - (this one has a small bug)

 ## Setup Instructions